Maestro-111/capstone/README.md

 ## Prerequisites

 1. You have to install our Custom_CRAFT package to run the code.
 This is a modification of original CRAFT package.
+Note that you have to install Python 3.9 or lower to run CRAFT.
 2. You have to establish your Open AI key to use GPT API.

 ## How to run

+1. Make sure you have installed our modified CRAFT package (link is below)
-1. Create venv with this directory
+2. Create venv with this directory
-2. Install the requirements from requirements.txt
 3. activate venv
+4. Install the requirements from requirements.txt
-4. From terminal run flask app with flask run command.
+5. From terminal run flask app with 'flask run' command.
-5. Upload any photo from sample data folder to the website.
+6. Upload any photo from sample data folder to the website.
-6. wait and download the resulting Excel file
+7. wait and download the resulting Excel file

 ## Methodology